-Women should make a note of the color and flow of the bleeding and any other symptoms they experienced with the bleeding.
+Make a note of the color and flow of the bleeding and any other symptoms experienced with the bleeding.
 They should also consider if the bleeding occurred at the same time as their expected period or if it occurred before or after it.

 Check for early pregnancy signs.
-Many women experience specific symptoms early in pregnancy, including fatigue, nausea, swollen or tender breasts, frequent urination, darkening of the areolas on the breast and headaches, explains the American Pregnancy Association.
-Although women can experience these symptoms without being pregnant, having many of these symptoms may indicate a pregnancy is likely.
+Many people experience specific symptoms early in pregnancy, including fatigue, nausea, swollen or tender breasts, frequent urination, darkening of the areolas on the breast and headaches, explains the American Pregnancy Association.
+Although people can experience these symptoms without being pregnant, having many of these symptoms may indicate a pregnancy is likely.

 Talk to a doctor.
-Regardless of the results of the pregnancy test, women who had unusual vaginal bleeding should always discuss the bleeding with a doctor.
+Regardless of the results of the pregnancy test, you should always discuss unusual vaginal bleeding with a doctor.

 Although the expected due date of a pregnancy is often calculated based upon the last menstrual period, vaginal bleeding during early pregnancy may make it difficult for some people with shorter periods to know when their last menstrual period occurred.
 It may be necessary to calculate the due date of the pregnancy using an ultrasound instead.